azraeltruthsay/gaia-assistant/docs/gaia_core_blueprint.md

 *   **`observe(buffer, context)`**:
     *   Analyzes the stream of tokens from the LLM.
     *   Uses a "lite" model to check for issues like repetitive gibberish, ethical violations, or hallucinations.
     *   If a problem is detected, it can interrupt the response generation process.
+Observer interrupts are respected and handled in the pipeline.
+[Verified ✅ | Def: 2025-07-19 | Call: 2025-07-19]
     *   Loads an "observer" task instruction from `gaia_constants.json` to guide its analysis.

 ### 2.8. `app/utils/output_router.py`: Directing the Flow of Information